lixx5000/Global-deep-learning-regionalization-from-physical-descriptors-to-random-vectors/README.md

   - `python main.py train --camels_root /path/to/CAMELS --with_embedding True --rand_feat_num 27`
 - **EO** (EA-LSTM using one-hot vectors):
   - `python main.py train --camels_root /path/to/CAMELS --one_hot True`
-- **EM** (EA-LSTM using d-dimensional mixed Gaussian vector):
+- **EM-d** (EA-LSTM using d-dimensional mixed Gaussian vector):
   - `python main.py train --camels_root /path/to/CAMELS --mixed True --rand_feat_num d`

- In addition, users must provide the two arguments below to train the model.
+ In addition, users must provide the two arguments below to train the model:
+ - `-- cluster STRING` the name of the txt file under data/.
+For instance, to train a global model using 531 basins, whose ids are listed in 531.txt, we need `--cluster 531`
+ - `--camels_root /path/to/camels` Specify the CAMELS weather data directory.

+ Other arguments are optional and include those having been explained by [Kratzert repository]([url](https://github.com/kratzert/ealstm_regional_model)).
+For readers convenience, we explained all of them below.
+ - `--seed NUMBER` Train a model using a fixed random seed.
+ - `--cache_data True` Load the entire training data into memory.
+It needs approximately 50GB of RAM.
+ - `--num_workers NUMBER` The number of parallel threads that load and process inputs.
+By default it is 12.
+ - `--attri_rand_seed NUMBER` The fixed random seed of the Gaussian generated static vectors (only applied when `--rand_feat_num` is provided)
+ - `--use_mse True` If passed, the loss function will be the mean squared error, instead of the basin average NSE loss.
+For the accompany paper, this argument is never activated.
 # Results struture